nes-lab/shepherd/docs/index.rst

 #.
 If you have the hardware on your desk and want to get started, read :doc:`user/getting_started`.
 #.
 To record/emulate data on a group of shepherd nodes, use the :ref:`herd-cli` command line utility.
 #.
 To access the testbed-instance go to :doc:`external/testbed`.
 #.
-If you'd like to contribute or have issues, try the :doc:`dev/contribute`-guide or jump right to the
+If you'd like to contribute or have issues, try the :doc:`dev/contributing`-guide or jump to the :doc:`user/help_me_help_you`-section.
 #.
 The DevLog-Documentation is in: https://orgua.github.io/shepherd_v2_planning/

 .. toctree::